SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ### EditControlBlock User Custom Actions
 <a name="editcontrolblockcustomactions"> </a>

-Adding custom links to the context menu can be done by using the `EditControlBlock` as location for your custom action.
+Adding custom links to the context menu can be done by using the `EditControlBlock` as the location for your custom action.
 The below PnP provisioning XML creates 2 custom entries.

 ```XML
 <pnp:ProvisioningTemplate ID="EditControlBlockSamples" Version="1" xmlns:pnp="http://schemas.dev.office.com/PnP/2015/12/ProvisioningSchema">